 If there is such a person at your table, go ahead and coriander root them up – tell them it’s some kind of exotic Thai mushroom and watch them go.
 Otherwise, remove it before serving.

 It’s the small details like these that don’t make it into cookbooks for Thai food recipes but actually make the end results taste like the real deal.
-The best Thai recipes focus on the small details that make a big difference.
+This is the best cooking class in Phuket because it really focuses on the small details that make a big difference.

 200g fried fish